hermanmak/sample-envoy-and-go/README.md

 # A simple reverse proxy example using Envoy and Golang
+The examples online mostly use python/flask and usually involve running both the flask server and the envoy proxy in the same container (AKA Dockerfile).
+This example has the server and reverse proxy as a sidecar container.
+Hope it helps!

 ### Gotchas:
 1. Although Docker-compose allows your to orchestrate multiple containers, communication between the containers must be set.
 To set this we create a "network" in the Docker-compose file.
 Two containers in the same network can communicate with each other using the Docker-compose name.
 Our network is called "frontend".